keith-kurak/expo-local-first-conf-2025-lessons/02-add-a-feature.md

-# Module 01: Let's build with Expo and Livestore
+# Module 02: Thin Vertical Slice - add schema and UI to create a new feature

 ### Goal